fishyeffs/DVMA/README.md

 * Paste the URL of this repo into the input box
 * Follow the instructions
 * Build the app on an Android device (preferably the emulator)

-* Run the app!
+Now run the app and enjoy!

+## Vulnerabilities
+* [Vulnerability 1 - SimplePin]

 [ApkTool]: https://ibotpeaches.github.io/Apktool/
 [image]: https://drive.google.com/file/d/1Nve1vf4GZLqoLauzNVkdBu50YUIGTvxI/view?usp=sharing
+[Vulnerability 1 - SimplePin]: /Vulns/SimplePIN/SimplePin.md